yyvess/jsconf/README.md

+JSON configuration library integrated into Spring

 JSConf
 ======

-Copyright (c) 2013, Yves Galante

-JSON configuration library for Spring build on the top off the Typesafe configuration library.
+Library is built on the top off the Typesafe config.

 This Library is under development !!!